The best investment strategy will never be a get-rich-quick scheme.

 If the market corrects, you can take assignment of Amazon at $2,800 then sell short-dated calls against that with a strike price of about $2,900 (or $100 more than the current market price).

 If the position gets called away from you, you will realize the capital appreciation of the increase in the underlying stock price as well as the benefits of collecting the premium by selling the call option.

 Learn the Best Investment Strategy with David Jaffee

 After years of learning, practice, and trial and error, David Jaffee considers selling put options to be the best investment strategy.

 Even if you consider margin to be too risky and don’t want to use it, you can still utilize the wheel strategy.

-The secret to success when it comes to options trading is learning to be disciplined and patient, which are traits David Jaffee teaches to his students.
+The secret to success when it comes to options trading is learning to be disciplined and patient, which are traits David Jaffee teaches to his members.

-David Jaffee has taught more than 1,500 students how to win ~95%+ of their trades by selling option premium.
+David Jaffee has taught more than 2,500 members how to win up to 98%+ of their trades by selling option premium.